-This blood test should be performed annually and measures the amounts of cholesterol and triglycerides in your blood stream.
-Unhealthy levels can contribute to fatty plaque buildup in arteries, increasing your risk for a heart attack, stroke and heart disease.
+This blood test should be performed annually and measures the amounts of cholesterol and triglycerides in your bloodstream.
+Unhealthy levels can contribute to fatty plaque buildup in arteries, increasing your risk of heart attack, stroke, and heart disease.
 What’s considered healthy?
 An HDL level above 50mg/dL, an LDL level less than 130mg/dL and a triglyceride level less than 150mg/dL.
 Many doctors, however, encourage LDL (bad cholesterol) and triglyceride levels below 100mg/dL and HDL (good cholesterol) levels above 60mg/dL.

 A DXA scan determines if you have or are at risk for osteoporosis.
 Women who have an increased risk for fractures or maintain a low body weight should be screened following menopause.
 Otherwise, tests should begin at age 65.

 According to the American Cancer Society, next to skin cancer, breast cancer is the most common cancer among women in the US.
 Have a mammogram annually between the ages of 50 and 74.
-Thereafter, consult with your doctor.
+After that, consult with your doctor.

 Vision-robbing diseases such as glaucoma and macular degeneration become more common with age.
-Get your eyes examined every 2 years until 60, and annually thereafter.
+Get your eyes examined every two years until 60 and annually after that.

-The much-dreaded and completely unpleasant colonoscopy is a must for women in their prime.
+The much-dreaded and downright unpleasant colonoscopy is a must for women in their prime.
 The procedure allows doctors to identify and remove polyps early before they become life-threatening.
-Have your first around age 50 and every 10 years thereafter, unless otherwise instructed by your doctor.
+Have your first around age 50 and every ten years after that, unless otherwise instructed by your doctor.
 Individuals with a family history of colon cancer or polyps may need more frequent or earlier screening.

 This article on medical tests for women over 50 is for informational purposes only, is not intended to diagnose, treat, cure or prevent any disease, and is not a substitute for medical advice.
 The above recommendations are indeed just that.
 If you notice changes in your health, seek medical attention promptly and do not wait for your annual checkup.